Eille Norwood: Personal life

 In 1905 Norwood married fellow English stage and silent film actress Ruth Mackay (1878-1949).
 His step-daughter actress Jane Grahame (1899-1981) married actor/writer Ernest Dudley, creator of another well-known English detective character, Doctor Morelle.
 In his later years he lived at Corner Cottage, Waverley Lane in Farnham in Surrey.

 Norwood died in London on Christmas Eve 1948 at age 87.
-He is buried in Green Lane Cemetery in Farnham in Surrey.
+He is buried in an unmarked grave in Green Lane Cemetery in Farnham in Surrey.